-- Door Open Button.
+- 1. Door Open Button.
 Push button to open door.
 Door must be pressed firmly shut for oven to operate. - 2.
 Door Safety Lock System.
-The oven will not operate unless the door is securely closed. - Window with Metal Shield.
+The oven will not operate unless the door is securely closed. - 3.
+Window with Metal Shield.
 Shield prevents microwaves from escaping.
 It is designed as a screen to allow you to view food as it cooks.

 - Glass Tray.
 This tray must be in oven during operation for best cooking results.
-See pages 27 and 31 for more details. - Control Panel.
+See page 31 for more details. - 5.
+Model and Serial Number Label. - 6.
+Auto Cooking Guide. - 7.
+Control Panel.
 Touch pads on this panel to perform all functions.
-See page 6 for more details. - Light.
-Automatically turns on when door is opened or when oven is operating. - 7.
-Model and Serial Number Label. - 8.
+See page 6 for more details. - 8.
+Light.
+Automatically turns on when door is opened or when oven is operating. - 9.
 External Oven Air Vents (on side).
 See page 25 for more details.